cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 **ownerId** | **string** | owner_id corresponds to the UUID of the private endpoint trusted owner entry. |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetPrivateEndpointTrustedOwner struct via the builder pattern

 Name | Type | Description  | Notes